Thread

 Thread Protocol

-The Thread protocol builds a low-power IPv6 network based on the IEEE 802.15.4 standard.
+The Thread protocol constructs a low-power IPv6 network based on the IEEE 802.15.4 standard.
 It uses a 6LoWPAN adaptation layer to compress IPv6 headers, thereby reducing transmission overhead, and performs fragmentation and reassembly when data packets exceed the maximum transmission unit (MTU) of the MAC layer.
-Additionally, the protocol utilizes a Mesh Header at the link layer for multi-hop data forwarding, which reduces the load on the network layer, while the combination of IP routing and 6LoWPAN link-layer forwarding enhances transmission efficiency.
+Simultaneously, it employs a Mesh Header at the link layer to achieve multi-hop data forwarding, reducing the load on the network layer, while the combination of IP routing and 6LoWPAN link-layer forwarding enhances transmission efficiency.
 Network devices support automatic IPv6 address configuration and transmit data through routing protocols.
-Security mechanisms protect data frames at the MAC layer using a network-wide key, while the DTLS protocol ensures the security of the commissioning process.
-New devices require authorized configuration and are uniformly managed by a Commissioner for network entry and parameter transmission.
+In terms of security mechanisms, Thread uses a network-wide key to protect data frames at the MAC layer, and employs the DTLS protocol to ensure the safety of the commissioning process.
+New devices require authorized configuration and are centrally managed by a Commissioner for joining the network and parameter transmission.

 basic work img